Museum of Popular Arts and Traditions

-The Museum of Popular Arts and Traditions is an art museum located in Algiers, the capital of Algeria.
-Its displays Algerian art, including rugs, jewellery, pottery and costumes.
+The Museum of Popular Arts and Traditions is an art museum in Algiers, the capital of Algeria.
+The museum is located on Rue Socgemah in the Souk El-Djemaâ of the Basse-Casbah district and welcomes around 47,000 visitors every year.
+Its displays Algerian art, including rugs, jewelry, pottery and costumes.
 The museum is housed in a former 16th-century Ottoman era palace.
-The former Turkish residence was formerly known as Dar Bakri.
+The former Turkish residence was formerly known as Dar Khadaoudj El Amia or Dar El Bekri.
+The museum contains a library, department of conservation, and Animation and Documentation Department.